 The Hague Conference on Private International Law posts the text of the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents, a list of the participating countries, a list with the certifying agencies for each country, and information on how to get an Apostille.

-You can find a country-by-country and (for the U.S.) state-by-state summary of the applicable rules in A Practical Guide to Document Authentication: Legalization of Notarized & Certified Documents (Oxford University Press).
+You can find a country-by-country and (for the U.S.) state-by-state summary of the applicable rules in A Practical Guide to Document Authentication: Legalization of Notarized & Certified Documents (Thomson Reuters).

 In the U.S., many official documents are certified by the State Department's Office of Authentications.
 States and courts generally certify their own documents.
 If you are in another country, you can go to a U.S. embassy or consulate.
 For more information, see the Notarial and Authentication Services page posted by the Bureau of Consular Affairs.